 Creating the New Island from the Vanity Cabinet Base

 The first step in making our own DIY kitchen Island was to pull up the old floor tiles, level the floor, and get it ready for new tile.
 It is recommended to install a kitchen island prior to installing your flooring.
 Since we desperately needed to replace our kitchen tile this project gave us a great opportunity to make a change.
-To secure the island to the floor we followed the steps included in this video from EZ-Level Cabinet Levelers.
+To secure the island to the floor for a built-in kitchen island we followed the steps included in easy tutorial from EZ-Level Cabinet Levelers.
 Ray built a simple frame on the floor, then screwed the island’s base to the frame.
 To add more function on the front side we extended the island to include a small wine rack.

 Next on the opposite side, we added a back panel.
 We choose a raised panel style and secured it with a nail gun.
 Once the back panel was in place we added the trim pieces all around the base.